 - Book Review

-ICF became a de facto golden standard of coach training, credentialling and certification.
-If you are an aspiring coach who wants to work with individual, teams, and organizations, or want to start your own coaching business, you should be seriously considering getting credentialed by ICF as a way to stand out in this overcrowded field.
+ICF became a de facto gold standard of coach training, credentialing and certification.
+If you are an aspiring coach who wants to work with individuals, teams, and organizations, or want to start your own coaching business, you should be seriously considering getting certified by ICF as a way to stand out in this overcrowded field.